 Silvertip Integrated Engineering Consultants provides personal Principal attention to all phases of each project.
 Our clients receive the benefit of a Principal with 40-plus years of experience on every project.

-We believe that wise use of energy and resources is an advantage to our Clients and specialize in highlighting such opportunities on each project.
+We believe that conservative use of energy and resources is an advantage to our Clients and specialize in highlighting such opportunities on each project.

-Often the Owner has an established Green Team to guide the design, construction, commissioning and operation processes.
-When this is the case we would like to begin the design process by sitting down with the Owner’s Green Team and the building occupants and local community when appropriate.
+The Owner may have an established Green Team to guide the design, construction, commissioning and operation processes.
+We recommend beginning the design process by meeting with the Owner’s Green Team and the building occupants and local community when appropriate.
 A considerable effort has already been put forth in exploring and understanding green building and sustainable design concepts.
 The design team would like to learn as much as possible from this dedicated group.
 We would assist by helping to brainstorm more ideas for exploration and new twists on ideas already raised.
 The proposed systems would be developed and fined-tuned based on this collaboration.

 Systems modeling can provide comparative data for making system decisions.
 Model-based design is an enhancement that allows feedback during the design of the impact of changes and variations.

-We offer life-cycle analysis and energy analysis services to provide a long-term view of the impact of systems choices.
+Life-cycle analysis and energy analysis can provide a long-term view of the impact of systems choices.
 The analysis can help make choices more obvious as well as provide backup data for including energy-saving measures an higher quality equipment that can have lower operating and maintenance costs.
 A life-cycle analysis can be expanded from the traditional to include life-cycle impacts on the community and the environment.

 A mechanical design is best guided by a detailed understanding of the project heating and cooling loads, systems energy consumption, and the relationships amongst them.
 One of our early design steps is to develop a detailed computerized load calculation that can be updated as the project progresses.